General Information about 6805 Topics in Nuclear Physics

 will be discussions and actual problem solving among the participants and the

-time to discussion questions
+time to discussion questions and simulations

 and we do discussion questions and exercises in class),